Projects

-UnderstandinG Message Response Behaviors
+Message Response Behaviors In Context

 Instant messaging plays a significant role in people's social and professional lives, but little is known about the factors shaping message response behaviors.
 In the present study, we investigate the determinants of message response behaviors from a predictive-explanatory perspective.
 Using a large and diverse sample of Snapchat users, we first show that message response times are highly predictable (AUC=0.97).
 Second, we employ ablation techniques to examine the contributions of several important groups of predictors: message attributes (such as message length, time sent, and location of sender, but not message content), user attributes, network communication patterns, and dyad-level communication patterns, as well as spatial and temporal context.
 The results indicate that dyad-specific communication patterns in conjunction with spatial and temporal context account for the largest share of explained target variance.
 Our findings are consistent with the idea of dyad-specific, context-contingent messaging habits, and a state-based view of message response behaviors.
 Our work has implications for the development of new systems and UX design.
 For example our models could facilitate context-aware delivery timing, message rankings, and availability status displays.